This post is also available in: Čeština

 Time needed: 2 hours (one way)

-Getting there: You will need a car (rent one with Sixt) – still, you’ll need to hike the trail both ways
+Getting there: You will need a car (search for a car rental) – still, you’ll need to hike the trail both ways

 Tours: There are a few tours that include this hike, together with towns nearby.
 The big benefit is that you can walk the trail just one way and the driver picks you up.
-See the tours here.
-The cheaper one is private, the more expensive one is priced for a group.
+However, as of 2022, the tours are not available online.

 Where to eat: There are no immediate eating options at either end of this hike, so it’s highly advisable to bring your own lunch.
 Plévenon is the closest town nearby with plenty of bistros and restaurants.